App Development: User Guide

 The mobile app development landscape today, unfortunately, is fragmented and non-standard.
 In an ideal world, the web technology, which is already standardized, would work on mobile platforms as well.
 Bridging solutions exist, but none solves the problem completely - there are trade-offs and choices involved.
 Before you get down to building the mobile app on ZOAPIIO, take a moment and think about your mobile app needs.

 1. A web-app (written using HTML/JS/CSS) can be compiled for mobile platforms using technologies like Cordova and PhoneGap.
 However, the resulting application has inferior UI performance compared to the native apps.
-If your app users are unlikely to be affected by slight drop in performance, this may be the best option.
+If your app users are unlikely to be affected by a slight drop in performance, this may be the best option.
 ZOAPIIO Web app can be compiled using Cordova.

 2. PWA is gaining popularity as an alternative to native apps.
 See if you can drop the mobile app in favor of the PWA.
 ZOAPIIO supports PWA as well.